-Tara Tamburello’s fiction and essays have appeared in Menacing Hedge, The First Line, Vestal Review’s Condensed to Flash: World Classics anthology, Tikkun.org, and elsewhere.
-Her short plays, including a collaborative piece that she wrote with a ragtag team of Eastern University alumni for the 2009 Philadelphia Fringe Festival, have been produced in Philly and the surrounding metro.
+Tara Tamburello’s writing has appeared in Rust + Moth, Menacing Hedge, The First Line, Vestal Review’s Condensed to Flash: World Classics anthology, and others.
+Her short plays, including a collaborative piece that ran in the 2009 Philadelphia Fringe Festival, have been produced in Pennsylvania.
 Recently, she won first place in the 2019 Bucks County Short Fiction Contest.

 Tamburello studied writing and theater at Eastern University, where she was awarded the Dorothy McCollum Siebert award for creative writing upon graduation.
 As a study-abroad student in Australia, she also wrote a series of travel writing essays for CafeAbroad.com and Café Abroad InPrint.